-In order to improve the penetration of renewable energies, fuel cells and redox flow batteries, the German and Chinese governments are supporting advanced energy conversion and storage technologies.
+To improve the penetration of renewable energy, fuel cells and redox flow batteries, the German and Chinese governments support advanced energy conversion and storage technologies.

 BATTERY 2030+ is an EU-wide large-scale research initiative.
 Its goal is to invent sustainable batteries of the future.
 With a total budget of EUR 40.5 million, seven individual projects for the implementation of ultra-high-performance, reliable, safe, sustainable and inexpensive batteries are being carried out.